nunocruz/pakon_135plus/README.md

 Reindexes the frame numbers of your roll.

 ### TLX_ScanEnable.au3
-Because TLX is a demo software, some features, such as BW and E6 need to be unlocked for usage/
+Because TLX is a demo software, some features, such as BW and E6 need to be unlocked for usage.

 ## Software
 The official Pakon scanner software.